-- If you specify an asterisk (), the MAX does not echo any characters. - If you specify only a list of characters (<ch1>, <ch2>, and so on), the MAX echoes only these characters. - You must specify each character in decimal format. - If you insert a hyphen (-) before the list of characters, only the characters you specify are not echoed. - If you enter the Half command with no arguments, the command sets half-duplex mode without altering the characters selected for echo by any previously entered Half command.
+- If you specify an asterisk (\), the MAX does not echo any characters. - If you specify only a list of characters (<ch1>, <ch2>, and so on), the MAX echoes only these characters. - You must specify each character in decimal format. - If you insert a hyphen (-) before the list of characters, only the characters you specify are not echoed. - If you enter the Half command with no arguments, the command sets half-duplex mode without altering the characters selected for echo by any previously entered Half command. - interrupt exchange of Interrupt packets does not affect the exchange of data packets or flow-control packets.